-I was interested in this film because Girls Aloud did a couple of songs on their soundtrack: “Theme to St Trinians” and “On My Way to Satisfaction.”
+I was interested in this film because Girls Aloud did a couple of songs on their soundtrack (paid link): “Theme to St Trinians” and “On My Way to Satisfaction.”
 Both were such great songs, I wanted to know how they worked within the context of the movie.

 I loved it, from beginning to end.
 I wasn’t sure what to expect even though I spoiled myself with the Wiki entry and parsing through the old comics by Ronald Searle.

 I saw loads of familiar faces: Rupert Everett, Colin Firth, Russell Brand, Talulah Riley, Gemma Arterton, Lily Cole, Lena Headey, Fenella Woolgar, Celia Imrie, Stephen Fry, Anna Chancellor, Mischa Barton, Nathaniel Parker, and Jeffrey Thompson.
 I had to go back and make sure I got everyone.